 History of SRI’s involvement

 Save the Rhino and its donors have supported a number of initiatives covering APLRS member areas, including the Capture and Translocation Facility at Ol Pejeta, the Emergency Fund, and the Intelligence and Informer Network.

 SRI first supported the APLRS in 2005-6, through the EAZA Rhino Campaign, when we awarded 15,000 euros into the Intelligence and Informers Network.
 The funding lasted for some 5-6 years, but then ran out.
 SRI has donated to the Network since then (another 3,800 euros); while Chester Zoo (through SRI) contributed 8,900 euros, both in December 2011.
 In addition, Chester Zoo and SRI have both supported the Emergency Fund, with grants of 9,300 euros and 3,400 euros respectively in January 2011.
-SRI staff have visited several of the APLRS members over the years: Borana Conservancy, Lewa Wildlife Conservancy and Ol Pejeta Conservancy in the Laikipia District, and the Maasailand Preservation Trust in the Chyulu Hills.
+SRI staff have visited several of the APLRS members over the years: Borana Conservancy, Lewa Wildlife Conservancy and Ol Pejeta Conservancy in the Laikipia District, and the Big Life Foundation in the Chyulu Hills.

 Funding needs / budget etc

 It’s difficult to predict how much the Intelligence and Informers Network and the Emergency Fund will cost each year, as it depends entirely on circumstances.
 In 2012-13, the Emergency Fund incurred costs of c. $14,350.

 The APLRS members themselves cover most of the costs of monitoring and security for the rhinos on their conservancies.

 Most APLRS members have tourist lodges, through which they generate income for their conservation programmes, as well as carrying out their own fundraising.
 Cropping (for meat and skins) was stopped in Kenya in 2004, ruling out one former income stream.